vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## DMV visit to get my state ID card renewed

-I should do this ideally some time in the week of Decemmber 7 or December 14.
+I should do this ideally some time in the week of December 7 or December 14.

 ## Personal finances, income and taxes updates (likely January 2021, may start in December and may continue to February)